Englishson0909/2024spring/MTLD, vocd-D, and HD-D: A validation study of sophisticated approaches to lexical diversity assessment.md

 the Measure of Textual Lexical Diversity (MTLD) showed no correlation with text length, suggesting high internal validity, while other indices like TTR, HD-D, vocd-D, Maas, and K did show correlations.
 MTLD, vocd-D, and Maas were identified as containing unique information, with MTLD and Maas showing incremental validity by distinguishing different text registers in the MJ corpus.
 MTLD demonstrated divergent validity by correlating negatively with cohesion measures.
 The findings suggest that MTLD is a robust LD index, though further research is needed to explore its variations and applications across different genres and settings.

+Validation Results
+Measure of Textual Lexical Diversity (MTLD) showed no correlation with text length, suggesting high internal validity, while other indices like TTR, HD-D, vocd-D, Maas, and K did show correlations.
+MTLD, vocd-D, and Maas were identified as containing unique information, with MTLD and Maas showing incremental validity by distinguishing different text registers in the MJ corpus.
+Additionally, MTLD demonstrated divergent validity by correlating negatively with cohesion measures.
+The findings suggest that MTLD is a robust LD index, though further research is needed to explore its variations and applications across different genres and settings.

+General discussion
+MTLD, vocd-D (or HD-D), and Maas capture unique LD information, suggesting that a combination of these indices provides a comprehensive assessment of LD across different text registers.